beesmalley/crawlyboy/README.txt

     That should prompt a GUI to appear with a text field for you to put the starting URL.
 It must start with the full URL (example: "http://google.com" instead of just "google.com").
 Then use the start and stop buttons to resume and pause this process.

+    I suggest creating a new branch or using the "prototype" branch to make changes and test them and then later merging to main.